-Paul Goldberger, whom the Huffington Post calls “the leading figure in architecture criticism,” won a Pulitzer Prize for his writing in The New York Times.
-The author of several books, including Why Architecture Matters and Building Art: The Life and Work of Frank Gehry, he has also served as architecture critic for The New Yorker and Vanity Fair, and he holds the Joseph Urban Chair in Design and Architecture at the New School, New York.
-His latest book, on the architecture of baseball parks, was published by Alfred A. Knopf in 2019.
+Paul Goldberger, whom the Huffington Post calls “the leading figure in architecture criticism,” won a Pulitzer Prize for his writing in the New York Times.
+The author of several books, including Why Architecture Matters and Building Art: The Life and Work of Frank Gehry, he has also served as architecture critic for the New Yorker and Vanity Fair, and he holds the Joseph Urban Chair in Design and Architecture at the New School, New York.

 Intimate Grandeur: Glenstone Museum